icytin/GameNight/README.md

 #Game Night

 This project is based on the beautiful MEAN stack.
-Se guide below.
+See guide below.

 A small application made to handle game nights.
 Add games with specific score types, participants and randomize the teams.
-After that teams may register their highscores for each game.
+After that the teams may register their highscores for each game.
 When the game night is finished a result view is presented.

 Get started by step inside your project folder and just follow the steps below:
 * npm install -g bower